-The equations used for calculation of inductor and capacitor is taken from a article LC Selection Guide for theDC-DC Synchronous Buck Converter
+The equations used for calculation of inductor and capacitor is taken from an article LC Selection Guide for theDC-DC Synchronous Buck Converter

 Step 8: MOSFET SELECTION

-These are few basic parameters for selecting right MOSFET.
+These are a few basic parameters for selecting the right MOSFET.

 2.Current Rating: Ids of MOSFET should be greater than 20% or more than the rated current.

-These are few links where you can get more information on selecting the right MOSFET.
+These are a few links where you can get more information on selecting the right MOSFET.

-In our design the maximum voltage is solar panel open circuit voltage(Voc) which is nearly 21 to 25V and maximum load current is 5A.
+In our design, the maximum voltage is solar panel open-circuit voltage(Voc) which is nearly 21 to 25V and the maximum load current is 5A.

-I have chosen IRFZ44N MOSFET.
-The Vds and Ids value have enough margin as well as it has low Rds(On) value.
+I have chosen the IRFZ44N MOSFET.
+The Vds and Ids value has enough margin as well as it has low Rds(On) value.